apache/openwhisk-wskdeploy/docs/wskdeploy_sequence_basic.md

     "job": "gentleman"
  }
 ```
-the input paramaters are augmented by the first Action in the sequence to produce the output "member" object:
+the input parameters are augmented by the first Action in the sequence to produce the output "member" object:

 ```json
 member: {